 Streaming sticks have little storage and RAM

 In comparison, you could look at high-end models, and you’d only get double the RAM and storage, which isn’t surprising.
 But these sticks do what they’re designed to do: streaming, so all you need is working software that can handle app downloads and support 1080p and 4K resolutions.
-So don’t expect this to be comparable to larger streaming devices, like dedicated boxes or your TV’s software; Unless they are high end, these sticks will perform much slower.
+So don’t expect this to be comparable to larger streaming devices, like dedicated boxes or your TV’s software.
+Unless they are high-end, these sticks will perform much more slowly.

 Streaming sticks are highly dependent on your Wi-Fi

 So your entire experience depends on your connection, but only for Wi-Fi.
-The streaming sticks don’t have an Ethernet port, so you can’t connect them, in case your router location provides a spotty and inconsistent connection.
+The streaming sticks don’t have an Ethernet port, so you can’t connect them if your router’s location provides a spotty, inconsistent connection.
 There are some local options you can use to stream your saved media (depending on the stick, whether it supports Plex or Kodi), and you can configure certain devices to mirror your phone’s screen – just be aware of the limitations and reduced functionality when doing so.

 Streaming sticks have limited accessories

 Notably, a nice feature of Amazon and Roku Sticks is that both companies offer an app that turns your phone into a controller, if necessary.
-Although it depends on the streaming stick you buy, the company usually includes the accessories needed to make it work.
+Depending on the streaming stick you buy, the company usually includes the accessories needed to get it working.
 For example, Amazon includes an optional HDMI extension cable, power adapter, and USB cable to make your purchased Fire TV Stick work with your TV.
 Roku, depending on the model, can receive one for free if you fill out the online form.

 Streaming keys have imposed restrictions on the ecosystem

-Roku and Google Chromecast don’t face the same restrictions because they’re both based on Android; This mainly comes down to enabling developer options to get it working so you can install APKs.
+Roku and Google Chromecast don’t face the same restrictions because they’re both based on Android.
+This mainly comes down to enabling developer options to get it working so you can install APKs.
 Remember that the streaming stick runs proprietary software, similar to a Smart TV, so you can’t make major changes like rearrange the home screen or change the operating system – you’re essentially stuck with the supplied UI – unless you try to jailbreak it to add a custom launcher.
-The problem is that some updates can actually break the launcher and crash it.
+The problem is that some updates can break the launcher and cause crashes.